 On top of that, your high-value content will be much more likely to get shared and linked—all that adds up to higher search rankings and more traffic.

 Just like with #1 above, specificity is your friend.
 Especially with the rise in voice-activated searching, Google likes pages that go into detail on a narrow question.
 In sum, a deep dive on “why can’t I find an apartment that’ll take my large dog” will net you much more traffic than a general piece on “apartment building pet policies.”

 Quality content is essential, but so is the container it comes in.
+By using specific SEO-friendly tags and these below tips, you can help increase your Google rankings.
+(Learn more about effective website design on this site.)
 If you want the bots at Google to “understand” your site, you need to structure it accordingly: